Lee and Oli Barrett: Views

 The Barretts make content defending the Chinese government and its surveillance program, stating that the Xinjiang concentration camps do not exist, and that Western media are making unfair accusations against China.
 Ethan Paul of the South China Morning Post wrote that "Defending China" was "The key to their rapid audience expansion".
 Ellery and Knowles wrote that as the Barrets took stances firmer in support of the Chinese government, "the number of subscribers increased exponentially".
 The two argued against the description "pro-democracy" for the anti-Hong Kong government protesters in the 2019–20 Hong Kong protests and that the Xinjiang internment camps are good.

 Reception

 Gray Sergeant, a research fellow at the Henry Jackson Society, said it was difficult to trust anything the Barrett's were saying due to China's internet censorship laws.
 Sam Armstrong, also from the Henry Jackson Society, said "CGTN’s vloggers are modern Lord Haw-Haws."
-Conservative MP Tom Tugendhat called vloggers like the Barrett's useful idiots who dictators have used to "whitewash their crimes and sadly the current rulers in Beijing are following the same playbook.”
+Conservative MP Tom Tugendhat called vloggers like the Barretts "useful idiots" who dictators have used to "whitewash their crimes" and asserted that "sadly the current rulers in Beijing are following the same playbook.”